ChoiSeongHo-h/Aligner/README.md

 ![image](https://github.com/ChoiSeongHo-h/Aligner/assets/72921481/7eb25eff-6ea2-4bc0-9c91-f6c010b5384f)

-In Step 1, the aligner's grid consists of (16 columns/16 rows/16) blocks.
+In Step 1, the aligner's grid consists of (columns/16 x rows/16) blocks.
 Each block consists of (16 x 16) threads.
 Each thread is responsible for one patch to compute moments.

 Within each block, threads share a pixel area of (16+margin x 16+margin).
 Due to the limitations of the Jetson Nano, it is not possible to allocate a large amount of shared memory.